 “Big plate chicken” is a chicken stew that is much loved in western China.
 It was supposedly invented by a migrant from Sichuan to Xinjiang, and it is popular among Han and Uyghurs (and Americans).
 The spices vary from something that closely resembles Chinese 5-spice to something more like traditional Uyghur qordaq (a meat and root vegetable stew native to Xinjiang).

 This dish is often served with a plate of flat handmade wheat noodles, that can be dumped into the stew.

 The reason I bought this (and hey, it was only $1.95) was the packaging.
 This is the first product I’ve noticed in a store in the US with Uyghur writing on it.
 You may notice the bag is written in three languages, Chinese, Uyghur, and Russian.
 It is a halal product of Urumchi.

 Inside there is a red package of paste.
 Spices and oil.
 It closely resembles the look and aroma of Kang shifu brand instant beef noodles (complete with meat packet).
-As I write this I realize that that product too definitely deserves a post here…
+For a detailed post on that popular food item, see here.

 If you would like to try a non-instant, decent version of this dish, Xi’an Sizzling Woks on Arch and 9th does it pretty well, a spiced chicken and potato stew complete with handmade noodles.
 Here is an image of that, courtesy of La: